Syllabus

 II.
 The Grand Tour: The Major Psychoactive Drugs

-Discussion of the history, mechanism of action, medical and psychotherapeutic uses, physiological and psychological effects of the following drug groups:
+Discussion of the history, mechanism of action, medical and psychotherapeutic use, physiological and psychological effects of the following drug groups:

-A. Stimulants: Amphetamines, Cocaine; Anabolic Steroids, Caffeine, Nicotine, Ritalin
+A. Stimulants: Amphetamines, Cocaine; Methcathinone (bath salts), Caffeine, Nicotine, Ritalin,

 C. Psychiatric drugs: Major and Minor Tranquilizers, Antidepressants